-- 3.4.1 All members of staff have a general responsibility for the security of University property, for avoiding loss and for due economy in the use of resources. - 3.4.2 All staff should be aware of the institutions authority limits as set out in the Scheme of Delegation - 3.4.3 They shall make available any records or information to the Chief Financial Officer or his / her authorised representative in connection with the implementation of financial policies, these regulations, the system of financial controls or the requirements of the Governing Body. - 3.4.4 In line with the University's Fraud Response Policy, they shall immediately notify the Chief Financial Officer whenever any matter arises which involves, or is thought to involve, irregularities concerning cash or property of the institution.
+- 3.4.1 All members of staff have a general responsibility for the security of University property, for avoiding loss and for due value for money in the use of resources. - 3.4.2 All staff should be aware of the institutions authority limits as set out in the Scheme of Delegation. - 3.4.3 They shall make available any records or information to the Chief Financial Officer or his / her authorised representative in connection with the implementation of financial policies, these regulations, the system of financial controls or the requirements of the Governing Body. - 3.4.4 In line with the University's Fraud Response Policy, they shall immediately notify the Chief Financial Officer whenever any matter arises which involves, or is thought to involve, irregularities concerning cash or property of the institution.
+Where the matter in question is thought to involve the Chief Financial Officer, this should be reported to the Quaestor, Principal and ARC Convenor to take the necessary investigatory steps.

-4. Whistle-blowing
+4 Whistle-blowing